microsoft/r-server-hospital-length-of-stay/R/Readme.md

 ### Step 1: Pre-Processing and Cleaning
 -------------------------

 In this step, the raw data is loaded into SQL in a table called LengthOfStay.
-Then, the data is cleaned in-place.
+Then, if there are missing values, the data is cleaned in-place.
 This assumes that the ID variable (eid) does not contain blanks.
 There are two ways to replace missing values:

 The first provided function, fill_NA_explicit, will replace the missing values with "missing" (character variables) or -1 (numeric variables).
 It should be used if it is important to know where the missing values were.